-Crawford House, named in honor of Attorney George W. Crawford of the class of 1900, houses faculty-staff women.
+Crawford House, named in honor of Attorney George W. Crawford of the class of 1900, houses faculty-staff members.

-Juliette Derricotte House, built in 1940-41, is the gift of the

-Harkness Foundation.
-It is the home of several instructors.
+Juliette Derricotte House, built in 1940-41, is the gift of the Harkness Foundation.
+It is a faculty-staff residence and guest house.